-Requiem for a Nun, William Faulkner
+--Requiem for a Nun, William Faulkner

-Frescoed walls once portrayed religious and mythological figures, or the glorified owners of the villa.
+Frescoes once portrayed religious and mythological figures, or the glorified owners of the villa.
 Ancient churches and even synagogues had frescoes telling religious stories.
 In his current collection of work, Los Angeles artist Lawrence Levy uses the images of the people from his past – both real and imaginary -- to create a series of photographic frescoes, as though ripped off the walls of that past.
-Levy’s artwork plays with the idea of impermanence: while the fresco is meant to remain on the wall of the villa for future generations, these frescoes can also be transported.
+Levy’s artwork plays with the idea of impermanence: while the fresco is meant to remain on the walls of the villa for future generations, these frescoes can also be transported.
 It is as if when leaving a villa, Levy carried away pieces of the walls…taking with him some of his history…

 Others are homeless men and women on the streets around Levy's studio in Venice, CA—the irony being there are not even actual walls in their present lives.

 As an award-winning filmmaker and graphic designer, Levy has experimented for years with transferring photographic images to other media.
 In addition to producing and directing documentary and dramatic film, he has created photo-narratives, including an entire issue of TriQuarterly (a literary magazine) produced as a single story -- with 180 photographs.
 No words.
 He later created a video with the sequential images.
 He co-curated another issue, largely photographic, solely devoted to conceptual and anti-object art.
 Levy also taught for two years at the School of the Art Institute of Chicago.